ImNotDarren/UltimateCSNote/guide/react.md

 - ✅ Best practices that will make your code shine

 **Next steps on your React journey:** 🗺️
-1. Build a small project (Todo app, weather app, or portfolio)
+1. Rebuild the calculator in `HTML, CSS, and JavaScript` with React
-2. Learn about custom hooks
+2. Learn about `custom hooks`
 3. Explore state management libraries (Redux, Zustand)
 4. Dive into testing (Jest, React Testing Library)
 5. Try Next.js for full-stack React apps